 You're wondering why to use a polarizing filter.
-They're most often used to darken blue sky or to reduce reflections.
+They're most often used to darken blue sky, increase saturation, or to reduce reflections.
 These filters are very useful in landscape photography.
-Your photos will also gain a little bit of saturation.
+Your photos can also gain a little bit of contrast.
 The effect that one of these filters has depends on the direction of the light in relationship to the orientation of the lens.

 There are two qualities that they should have to get the maximum benefit in your photos These filters must be able to rotate after you screw them on so that you can adjust your filter to the direction of the light.
 Secondly, they should be multicoated to reduce reflections on both sides of the filter.